Penn State OG Olaivavega "Vega" Ioane Scouting Report

 Draft Projection

-Vega Ioane currently has a second round grade.
-While he is not the flashiest prospect, Ioane provides an immediate starter at OG who has enough physical traits to develop into one of the better OGs in the NFL.
-Though he will take losses in the run game before he develops as a run blocker, Ioane’s athleticism, size, and technique will let him immediately be one of the best pass-protecting OGs in the NFL as a rookie.
+Vega Ioane currently has an mid-to-late day two grade.
+While he is not a flashy prospect, Ioane provides an immediate starter at OG who has enough physical traits to develop into one of the better OGs in the NFL.
+Ioane currently is seen as a first round prospect, but I don’t believe a OG with many immediate physical and technical issues in the run game should ideally be taken in the first round.
+Though his run blocking will need to continue developing, Ioane will immediately be one of the best pass-protecting OGs in the NFL as a rookie.

 Athletic Testing